MicrosoftLearning/mslearn-ai-studio/Instructions/04-Use-own-data.md

 ### Run the chat application

-1. In the cloud shell command line pane, enter the following command to run the app:
+1. In the cloud shell command-line pane, enter the following command to run the app:

     **Python**